Trump changes his story about Stormy Daniels

 Trump said last month that he didn't know about the payment and deferred questions about the matter to Cohen.
 Giuliani told "Fox & Friends" that Trump learned the details about the payment "10 days ago."

-The President has since distanced himself from Cohen, who was formerly a top confidante, telling Fox News last week that Cohen had overseen "a tiny, tiny little fraction" of his legal work.
+The President has since distanced himself from Cohen, who was formerly a top confidant, telling Fox News last week that Cohen had overseen "a tiny, tiny little fraction" of his legal work.